Blog

 Both approaches treat context as something AI should figure out independently.
 This is backwards.

-Context should be human-controlled: visible, editable, and consistent.
+Context should be largely AI-generated, but always human-controlled: visible, editable, and consistent.

 At elvex, we treat context like documentation.
-Teams can:
+The platform does the legwork of generating the context for you.
+But, importantly, teams can:

 • Read exactly what context the AI is using for decisions